erikrikarddaniel/hmmrank/README.md

         --annottable=ANNOTTABLE
                 Name of table with annotation assignments, at a minium must contain 'protein' and 'profile' columns.
 The 'profile' column might contain multiple profiles, separated by '&'.

+        --maxscore=MAXSCORE
+                Maximum sequence score; overrides the sequence score in scorefile if higher than this value, default Inf

         --minscore=MINSCORE
                 Minimum score, default 0